 A pandemic is something that affects the entire globe.

-The Spanish Influenza Pandemic killed the largest number of people of any pandemic and is the worst medical catastrophe in recorded human history.
-And it didn’t even last very long.
+The Spanish Influenza Pandemic killed at a minimum over fifty million people, the largest number of people killed by any pandemic known.
+It is the worst medical catastrophe in recorded human history.
+Incredibly, for all the lives it took, the pandemic didn’t even last very long.
 Less than twelve months give or take.